Cardinals vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies' Zack Wheeler (9-6) will make his 26th start of the season.
+- Aaron Nola (11-8) will take to the mound for the Phillies and make his 27th start of the season.

-- Wheeler has 13 starts in a row of five innings or more.
+- Nola will look to finish five or more innings for the fifth start in a row.

-- He has finished four appearances without allowing an earned run in 25 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 26 chances this season.

 |Opponent